 And Li Bin recently came across one in nearby Yangyuan county, also apparently from before Liberation—here are three of its seven pages:

-You can find further images of grave charts online, and articles like this.
+Online you can find further images of grave charts, and general introductions in Chinese like this and this.
+For a sequel, see here.